JanssenProject/jans/docs/admin/config-guide/user-password-validation.md

 ```

 3. Apply Patch for `userPassword`, use inum as path parameter
-- Enter valid regex expression to check the strength of the password.
+- Enter a valid regex expression to check the strength of the password.
-- Enter **Minimum length**,the minimum length of a value associated with this attribute.
+- Enter **Minimum length**, the minimum length of a value associated with this attribute.
 - Enter **Maximum length**, the maximum length of a value associated with this attribute.
-Following is the example to have `userPassword` with minimum 8 characters, maximum 20 characters and should be alphanumeric with special characters.
+  Following is the example of having `userPassword` with minimum 8 characters, maximum 20 characters, and should be alphanumeric with special characters.
 ```shell
 curl -k --location --request PATCH 'https://<your.jans.server>/jans-config-api/api/v1/attributes/<put_userPassword_inum_here>' \
  --header 'Content-Type: application/json-patch+json' --header 'Authorization: Bearer <put_access_token_here>' \